a20r/concuss.js/README.md

 * Bootstrap it up
 * Create image moving from circle to circle game
 	* Creates map for this game
+		* Create a picture of a maze using paint or something
 * Get sensor data on the same screen as the circle game
+	* Use sensor data to move a ball around a screen
 * For the dynamic game, ending the touch should pause all movement

 ##Global TODO